forestgrape/coronavirus/10_vaccines/vaccines.md

 ## History of Vaccination

 ### Relevance
 The history of vaccination helps to understand vaccines and their design and success.
 The history also helps to understand the design of vaccine trial schemes geared towards live pathogen vaccines.
-The early vaccines just were live pathogens, while new vaccines methods were invented, the trials were and are largely unchanged.
+The early vaccines just were live pathogens, while new vaccines methods were invented, the trial schemes remained largely unchanged - it is just "THE" way to check vaccines.

 ### History of Vaccination
 * *Change of Infection Pathway:* Purposeful immunisation is handed down from ancient China and India (likely densely populated regions) where smallpox was inoculated to the skin.
 This administration path still was quite risky though lower than inhalation to the lungs.